tc39/proposal-decorators/README.md

 # Decorators for JavaScript

-Daniel Ehrenberg, Yehuda Katz and Brian Terlson
+Daniel Ehrenberg, Yehuda Katz, and Brian Terlson

 This proposal adds decorators to JavaScript, building on earlier class fields and private methods proposals.